-The Pediatric Endocrinology Fellowship consists of one year of clinical training, one year of research and a final year of clinical training or research.
+Mayo Clinic's Pediatric Endocrinology Fellowship consists of one year of clinical training, one year of research, and a final year of clinical training and research combined.

-During the first year of this fellowship, you also will have some experience with inpatient pediatric endocrine consultations.
-In the second year, your only clinical training will involve a half-day of continuity clinic, seeing pediatric endocrine patients.
-Your final year of training will include continuation of continuity clinic, in addition to providing the inpatient pediatric endocrine consultations one week per month.
+Your final year of training includes continuation of continuity clinic in addition to providing the inpatient pediatric endocrine consultations one week a month.
 Additional outpatient clinical training is also available during the third year.

 |Clinical pediatric endocrinology